saferlhf-v/saferlhf-v/README.md

 This project is built on top of the [align-anything](https://github.com/PKU-Alignment/align-anything) framework.
 We introduce new features through the Safe RLHF-V method, enhancing the safety and performance of RLHF multi-modal training.

+## Dataset

+We use the [BeaverTails-V](https://huggingface.co/datasets/saferlhf-v/BeaverTails-V) dataset for training, a multimodal dataset covering nine primary safety domains, designed to help visual language models detect safety risks and content violations effectively.

 ## Quick Start

 ### Easy Installation